sameerNajjar/computer-graphics-lab/README.md

   - make the grid smaller to improve pefomnce (also it was way to big and hard to control)
   - make the buttons bigger and easier to click
   - over all about 8 hours of work
+#week 17
+  - fix build errors
+  - adjust the preapre the project to the finale build
+  - fix problems with canvas
+  - fix some bugs in the elemnts and the gui
+  - build and finish the project